 NCAT provides a number of services to ensure people with a hearing disability receive equal access to our services:

 Can you hear in the hearing room? brochure [PDF, 449kB]

-Documents can be enlarged or provided in an electronic format for people who are blind or have low-vision.
+NCAT can provide documents in an alternative format for people who are blind or have low-vision.
 Please email NCAT Communications Team for assistance.

-Text sizes on this website can be increased and decreased using the ‘A’ icons at the top right and bottom right of the content on each page.
+Text sizes on this website can be increased.
+Use the ‘A’ icons located in the top right on each page.

 What to expect at a hearing - Easy Read version [PDF, 1Mb]

-NCAT hears a number of applications which have been prompted by the NDIS.
+NCAT hears applications which may be prompted by the NDIS.

-NCAT also deals with everyday disputes that may affect NDIS participants such as tenancy and other issues relating to residential property, and the supply of goods and services by NDIS registered providers.
+NCAT deals with everyday disputes that may affect NDIS participants.
+These include tenancy and other residential issues, and the supply of goods and services by NDIS registered providers.

 To effectively manage these applications, NCAT identifies and records applications affecting NDIS participants.